 We have specific experience in the kernel subsystems relevant for base platform support (clocks, pin-muxing, power management), NAND, audio, network, graphics, input, industrial sensors, RTC, and more.

 We can also help our customers make appropriate hardware choices in order to reduce the amount of development effort needed to use the Linux kernel on a given platform.

 When possible, we favor working with the mainline Linux kernel in order to provide high-quality code and long-term updates.

-Our team of engineers include several official Linux kernel maintainers: Alexandre Belloni is the maintainer of the RTC subsystem and the co-maintainer of the Atmel processors, Maxime Ripard is co-maintainer of the Allwinner processors and Grégory Clement is co-maintainer of the Marvell EBU processors.
+Our team of engineers include several official Linux kernel maintainers: Alexandre Belloni is the maintainer of the I3C and RTC subsystems and the co-maintainer of the Microchip ARM and MIPS processors, Miquèl Raynal is the maintainer of the NAND subsystem and co-maintainer of the MTD subsystem and Grégory Clement is co-maintainer of the Marvell EBU processors.
 We are strong and active contributors to the official Linux kernel, with numerous patches merged in every release.

 System integration with embedded Linux build systems

 Integrating all the software components needed for an embedded Linux system can be a time-consuming and complex task.
 Thanks to tools such as Buildroot and Yocto Project, we are able to create highly customized and optimized embedded Linux systems that are fully reproducible and maintainable over the long term.

 We have extensive experience with both Buildroot and Yocto Project: our engineer Thomas Petazzoni is one of the co-maintainers of Buildroot and our engineer Alexandre Belloni is a maintainer of various platforms in the Yocto Project.
 See our contributions to Buildroot.